cartigli/vault/xsorted()/II Python/IV ML/VII MNIST/0 Preprocessing Data.md

 Yogurt & | & 3 & | & 1 & 1 \end{matrix}$$
 	Bread = 1, Muffin = 2, Yogurt = 3 has unintended implications of order and magnitude between the categories ; muffin is twice bread and bread is $\frac{1}{3}$ yogurt
 	Binary encoding : Bread - 01, Muffin = 10, Yogurt = 11
-		much more informative without bias, but still suggests that 1 of muffin is the opposite of bread, and vice versa, whatever is not bread is muffin and what is neither is yogurt
+		Much more informative without bias, but still suggests that 1 of muffin is the opposite of bread, and vice versa, whatever is not bread is muffin and what is neither is yogurt

 One Hot
-binary encoding but one column per variable of the dataset gurt
+Binary encoding but one column per variable of the dataset
 $$\begin{matrix}
 x & B & M & Y \\
 Bread & 1 & 0 & 0 \\